GreenVenture/greenventure-main/README.md

 ## Features

-* Do missions, complete them and earn points
+* Participate and complete sustainability themed missions and earn points
 * Redeem vouchers with points
 * Participate in the community and view the leaderboards